-- 1. Drive to the entrance of the car wash.
+- Drive to the entrance of the car wash.

-- 2. Apply the brake pedal.
+- Apply the brake pedal.

 - 3. Open the door.

-- Shift to N (Neutral).
+- 4. Shift to N (Neutral).

-- Turn off the vehicle and release the brake pedal.
+- 5. Turn off the vehicle and release the brake pedal.

-- The indicator should continue to show N. If it does not, repeat steps 2-5.
+- The indicator should continue to show N. If it does not, repeat Steps 2-5.

 - Exit the vehicle and close the door.
 The vehicle is now ready for the car wash.

-The vehicle may have automatically shifted to P (Park) upon reentry.
+The vehicle may automatically shift into P (Park) upon reentry.